 The majority of their Macon AOC vines are farmed in the villages of Davayé, Charnay-lès-Macon, and Pierreclos, all of which grow below the giant rock ridges of Solutré and Vergisson.
 Interestingly, the Saint-Véran appellation shares characteritstics with the Pouilly-Fuissé terroir where Callovian clay-limestone soils are present.
 Collovray & Terrier own some of the most prestigious "climats" in the area, including Les Cras, Les Terres Noires, Les Chailloux, La Côte Rôtie, and En Carette.
 Since the 1990s, Collovray & Terrier have chosen to only blend parcels that share similar terroirs.

-In 2009, the families embarked on a process of organic conversion.
-They are moving parcel-by-parcel, and keenly observing changes as the process eveolves.
-They do not know if they will eventually seek official certification, but they are committed to working in tandem with Mother Nature.
-To that end, herbacides are prohibited, grasses are cultiuvated in alternating rows, and manure and compost are used as natural fertilizers.
+In 2017 they were certified Haute Valeur Environnementale level 3, and for many years they have been committed to working in tandem with Mother Nature.
+To that end, herbacides are prohibited, grasses are cultivated in alternating rows, and manure and compost are used as natural fertilizers.
 Additionally, plantings are at 8,000 vines per hectares to naturally limit yields and ensure the highest quality of grapes.